 STEP 1 Interrogate the generator.
 STEP 2 Confirm that the magnet output current is \geq 0.25 mA and magnet ON time is > 7 seconds.
-STEP 3 Record the number of magnet activations listed under programming software. er Device History or Events screen of the STEP 4 Pass the magnet over the generator and watch for a d clinical response to the stimulation.
+STEP 3 Record the number of magnet activations listed under Device History or Events screen of the programming software.
+STEP 4 Pass the magnet over the generator and watch for a clinical response to the stimulation.
+NOTE: Use proper magnet activation tec page 71.
 NOTE: Use proper magnet activation technique.
-See "Magnet Activation Technique" on page 82.
-NOTE: Follow the listed instructions and pass the magnet over the generator just e information from the device diagnostics, program the generator to a minimum of 0.75 mA (magnet output current), 15 Hz (Normal Mode frequency), and 30 seconds (magnet ON time).
+See "Magnet Activation Technique" on page 71. pass the magnet over the generator just information from the device diagnostics, the nimum of 0.75 mA (magnet output current), 15 conds (magnet ON time).
 STEP 5 Wait 3 to 4 minutes and re-interrogate the device.
-STEP 6 Record the number of magnet activations listed under Device History or Events screen of the programming software.
-The number of activations should have increased by 1.
-STEP 7 7 If the number of magnet activations increased but the patient does not feel magnet induced stimula then increase the magnet output current until the magnet-induced stimulation is felt.
-If the number of magnet activations did not increase, record all results. then perform a Magnet Mode Diagnostics test and IF The Magnet Mode Diagnostics test indicates: THEN OK results The magnet is functioning properly and the patient could have become accustomed to the settings, as do many patients.
-Device status STANDBY and output current or gives a message that the magnet activation was not detected Perform steps 1 through 6 with an alternate LivaNova magnet.
-HIGH lead impedance For troubleshooting, see "Lead Impedance Issues" on page 152.
+STEP 6 Record the number of magnet activations listed under software.
+The number of activations should have incre STEP 7 If the number of magnet activations increased, but the then increase the magnet output current until the magnet output current If the number of magnet activations did not increase t record all results. hen perform a Magnet Mode Diagnostics test and IF The Magnet Mode Diagnostics test indicates: THEN OK results The magnet is functioning properly and the patient could have become accustomed to the settings, as do many patients.
+Device status STANDBY and output current , or gives a message that the magnet activation was not detected Perform steps 1 through 6 with an alternate LivaNova magnet.
+HIGH lead impedance For troubleshooting, see "Lead Impedance Issues" in the model specific programming system manual posted at www.livanova.com .

-If further assistance is needed, contact "Technical Support" on page 223.
+If further assistance is needed, contact "Technical Support" on page 197.

-9.1.3.
+9.3.
 Patient Cannot Feel AutoStim Activation at Follow-Up